 The independent consultant to the committee analyzes and provides relevant market data and other information to the committee and the Board.
-This process includes benchmarking executive compensation against a peer group of companies (see Benchmarking on pages 81 and 82).
+This process includes benchmarking executive compensation against a peer group of companies (see Benchmarking on pages 75 and 76).

 The committee and Board also consider compensation relative to other executives, scope and criticality of the role and experience when determining compensation levels.
+The committee uses the benchmarks as a guideline, recognizing that there can be dispersion among individual company's data and that the committee must also be mindful of the broader environment as it weighs adjustments.